asifbacchus/NextCloudBackup/README.md

-# NextCloud Backup Using borgbackup
+# NextCloud Backup Using borgbackup <!-- omit in toc -->

 This script automates backing up your NextCloud installation using borgbackup and a remote ssh-capable storage system.
 I suggest using rsync.net since they